The Power of Preconditioning in Overparameterized Low-Rank Matrix Sensing: Discussions

 \section{Discussions}

 This paper demonstrates that an appropriately preconditioned gradient descent method, called \myalg, guarantees an accelerated convergence to the ground truth low-rank matrix in overparameterized low-rank matrix sensing, when initialized from a sufficiently small random initialization.
 Furthermore, in the case of exact parameterization, our analysis guarantees the fast global convergence of \myalg from a small random initialization.
-Collectively, this complements and represents a major step forward from prior analyses of \ScaledGD \citep{tong2021accelerating} by allowing overparametrization and small random initialization.
+Collectively, this complements and represents a major step forward from prior analyses of \ScaledGD \citep{tong2021accelerating} by allowing overparametrization and small random initialization for noisy and approximately low-rank settings.
 This works opens up a few exciting future directions that are worth further exploring.

 \begin{itemize}

 \item {\em Asymmetric case.} Our current analysis is confined to the recovery of low-rank positive semidefinite matrices, with only one factor matrix to be recovered.
 It remains to generalize this analysis to the recovery of general low-rank matrices with overparameterization.